Alfaxalone: Overdose

 The quick metabolism and elimination of alfaxalone from the body decreases the chance of overdose.
 It would take over 28 times the normal dose to cause toxicity in cats.
 Such doses, however, can cause low blood pressure, apnea, hypoxia, and arrhythmia (caused by the apnea and hypoxia).

 Pharmacology

 Pharmacodynamics

 Alfaxalone is a neuroactive steroid derived from progesterone, though it has no glucocorticoid or mineralocorticoid action.
 Instead, it works by acting on GABAA receptors.
 It binds to the M3/M4 domains of the α subunit and allosterically modifies the receptor to facilitate the movement of chloride ions into the cell, resulting in hyperpolarization of the post-synaptic nerve (which inhibits actions potentials).
 At concentrations over 1 micromolar, alfaxalone binds to a site at the interface between the α and β subunits (near the actual GABA binding site) and acts as a GABA agonist, similar to benzodiazepines.
-Alfaxalone, however, does not share the benzodiazepine binding site, and actually prefers different GABAA receptors than benzodiazepenes do.
+Alfaxalone, however, does not share the benzodiazepine binding site, and actually prefers different GABAA receptors than benzodiazepines do.
 It works best on the α1-β2-γ2-L isoform.
 Research suggests that neuroactive steroids increase the expression of GABAA receptors, making it more difficult to build tolerance.